By looking at an unhappy relationship as a system, a couple can change their system with one simple task. Here's the task no-one told you about…

 1 Dec, 2025Blog, Relationship System

-In this article, I’m going to discuss a central aspect of couple counselling (the systemic model) and how knowledge of it can be used to form one simple task that helps dramatically improve a couple’s relationship.
+I’m going to discuss with you an important part of systemic couple counselling and how this knowledge may be used to create one simple task that will dramatically improve a couple’s relationship.

 Systems in Couple Relationships